Week 11 NFL score predictions: A guide to best games, more

 Todd Archer's pick: The Cowboys' 2017 season effectively ended in Atlanta with a 27-7 loss that saw Dak Prescott get battered and bruised (eight sacks).
 At 4-5, the Cowboys' 2018 season is in a state of flux with their return to Atlanta.
 However, this Cowboys offense finally found its road legs last week, and now the Cowboys get the 29th-ranked defense in points allowed per game.
 Cowboys 31, Falcons 27

 Vaughn McClure's pick: After what happened last week in Cleveland, particularly with the Falcons showing little fight in giving up a 92-yard touchdown run to Nick Chubb, it's hard to say this team will be ready to rebound.
-But Matt Ryan and the offense has showed up inside the home stadium, averaging 32.2 points and converting 14 of 16 red zone opportunities.
+But Matt Ryan and the offense have showed up inside the home stadium, averaging 32.2 points and converting 14 of 16 red zone opportunities.
 The Falcons will have trouble slowing down Ezekiel Elliott, but they'll score enough points to survive this must-win game.
 Falcons 35, Cowboys 31

 FPI win projection: ATL, 59.4 percent.
-After struggling out of the gate with a 40.6 Total QBR in the first five weeks of the season (27th in the NFL), Prescott has rebounded with a 63.9 Total QBR in his last four games.
-He has a good shot to improve on that against the Falcons, who rank fifth-worst in opponent Total QBR this season and allowed Baker Mayfield to post a 94.5 last week.
+After struggling out of the gate with a 40.6 Total QBR in the first five weeks of the season (27th in the NFL), Prescott has rebounded with a 63.9 Total QBR in his past four games.
+He has a good shot to improve on that against the Falcons, who rank fifth worst in opponent Total QBR this season and allowed Baker Mayfield to post a 94.5 last week.

-What to watch for in fantasy: The Falcons defense is one of the weakest against mobile quarterbacks, with a 0.97 points-per-rushing-play average afforded to the position this season ranking third-most in the league.
+What to watch for in fantasy: The Falcons' defense is one of the weakest against mobile quarterbacks, with a 0.97 points-per-rushing-play average afforded to the position this season ranking third most in the league.
 Read more.

 In case you missed it: Vander Esch's instincts fueling emergence of Cowboys' rookie ...
 LB Jones comes off IR for Falcons ...
 Cooper quickly paying dividends for Cowboys